fijam/md-rec/README.md

 ## Contributions welcome

-Patches adding the following functionality are welcome:

-- support for more recorder models + modularization
-- labelling of already-recorded discs - automatic and manual modes
-- better error handling
+Merge requests providing new functionality are welcome.
 The script is deliberately very simple so that anyone can follow along and make changes as needed.
-When contributing new code to this project please try to keep it easy to understand.
+When contributing to this project please try to keep it easy to understand.

-Reports of successful/unsuccessful use of this script with other Sony models are welcome: MZ-R37, MZ-R55, MZ-R70, MZ-R900, MZ-R700, MZ-R701, MZ-R500
+Please report successful/unsuccessful use of this script with other Sony models: MZ-R37, MZ-R55, MZ-R70, MZ-R900, MZ-R700, MZ-R701, MZ-R500

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fijam)